RajenderDandyal/Nodejs-api-security/Readme.md

 * HashiCorp Vault: enterprise solution for storing secret--- paid
 * keyWhiz -- paid

-### Injection Attacks - sending malicious code via forms search etc.
+### Injection Attacks - sending malicious code via forms search etc to manipulate access the database both sql and noSql.
+prevention is same as xss.
+Where as in xss the focus is mainly on client/end user, like redirecting stealing user data, downloading virus etc

 ## xss cross-site-scripting attack prevention
 * validator, express-validator  for validating inbound data